About Me Contact Adoption Stories My Grace filled Mess Image Map

 You get the drift.

-So how do you maneuver these comments and conversations without losing your mind, extending grace, and still protecting your child?
+So how do you maneuver these comments and conversations without losing your mind, extending grace, and, most importantly, still protecting your child?
 Here's a few tips...

 Assume the best